Garuda1/unixlib/README.md

     $ make

+To remove the object files only:

+    $ make clean

 To remove the object and lib files:

-    $ make clean
+    $ make fclean

 To recompile everything: